James Carnegie, 9th Earl of Southesk: 1859 North American expedition

 In 1859, after the death of his first wife, the Earl was advised that to improve his health he should travel to a place where he could live an open-air life and hunt.
 In 1859, at the age of 32, he embarked on a trip to the Hudson's Bay Company (HBC) trading area, which later became western Canada.
+He travelled through the prairies to Fort Edmonton, then to the east slopes of the Rockies, seeing much of the western part of present-day north-central Alberta before returning to New York by way of Winnipeg.

 Southesk left Liverpool on 15 April 1859 on a Cunard paddle-wheeler called the Africa for North America.
-Eventually, he ended up in St. Paul, Minnesota, the jumping-off point for his expedition, and then continued on north to Fort Garry, the HBC's western headquarters in the Red River Colony.
-In June, Southesk, headed out west and over the next seven months, the expedition travelled more than 4,000 kilometres across the northern prairies to the Rocky Mountains.
-The plan was to head west out of Fort Garry into Rupert's Land, to hunt bears and bison.
+Eventually, he ended up in St. Paul, Minnesota, the jumping-off point for his expedition, and then continued on north to Fort Garry, the HBC's western headquarters in the Red River Colony, today's Winnipeg.
+He travelled with Sir George Simpson, governor of the HBC.
+The Earl received considerable support from Simpson who helped the Earl arrange for guides, supplies and horses.
+He gave the Earl a map and instructed HBC employees to show him "every attention".

+In June, Southesk headed out west from Winnipeg.
+Over the next seven months, the expedition travelled more than 4,000 kilometres, across the northern prairies, through parts of the Rocky Mountains, then across the prairies once again back to Winnipeg.
+The plan was to head west out of Fort Garry west into Rupert's Land, to hunt bears and bison.

 He arrived at Fort Edmonton on 1 August.
-At the fort he paused to buy horses, hired a Métis guide called Antoine Blandoine and built enough pack saddles to haul his outfit into the mountains west of the future site of Cadomin to pursue bighorn sheep.
-The journey, in early September, took the expedition up the Athabasca River to the McLeod River and finally, the Medicine Tent River, noting that he was now in country that, "no European had ever seen, where bears and wild sheep were certain to be abundant."
-The expedition then crossed over Southesk Pass, to the Kootenay Plains of the North Saskatchewan River valley, in present-day Alberta.
-The expedition followed the Siffleur River, crossed over the Pipestone Pass, and followed the Pipestone River to the Bow River.
-After camping near Cascade Mountain, the Earl nearly crossed paths with another explorer, James Hector, at a time when there were very few Europeans in the Canadian Rockies.
+At the fort he bought horses, hired a Métis, Antoine Blandoine, to be his guide, and built enough pack saddles to haul his outfit.

+The party went into the mountains west of the future site of Cadomin to pursue bighorn sheep.
+The expedition went up the Athabasca River to the McLeod River and the Medicine Tent River (in present-day Jasper National Park).
+In September he noted that he was now in country that, "no European had ever seen, where bears and wild sheep were certain to be abundant."